-The Kalash People Picture Source By Google Image
+The Journey Of The Kalash People – Picture Source By Google Image

 For centuries, the Kalash People lived in a remote mountainous region which now spreads contiguously across Afghanistan and Pakistan.
 However, Kalash people who lived in the Khyber-Pakhtunkhwa province of Pakistan carried on the legacy through their centuries journey.
 The natural beauty of this region is almost isolated from the earth.

 The people, known as Kalash.
 They are said to have descended from soldiers of the army of Alexander the Great who traveled this way in 324 BCE.
 The animist Kalash is outwardly different from the darker-skinned Pakistani Muslims who live in the lowlands below them.
-Today, they form the smallest of Pakistan’s minority ethnic groups (numbering between 3,000 to 4,000 people) and can be found in three valleys: Bumburet, Rumbur, and Birir.
+Today, they form the smallest of Pakistan’s minority ethnic groups (numbering between 3,000 to 4,000 people) and can be found in three valleys: Bumburet, Rumor, and Birir.
 The Kalash language is said to be part of the Dardic group of Indo-Aryan languages.
-They have held their ancient Culture.
+They have held their ancient Culture and story.

 Who Is These Kalash people

 They say their ancestors came from Greece.
 There is a lot of evidence of it in the history of their journey.
-According to historians, Alexander the Great conquered the mountains of northern Pakistan 2,000 years ago, where the Kalash now live.
+According to historians, Alexander the Great conquered the mountains of northern Pakistan 2,000 years ago, where the Kalash now lives.
 The people of Kalash have also been living here for almost two thousand years.
-There is no resemblance between Arabic or Urdu, the language spoken by the people of the Kalash tribe, which belongs to the Indo-Iranian language.
+There is no resemblance between Arabic and Urdu, the language spoken by the people of the Kalash tribe, which belongs to the Indo-Iranian language.
 According to Kalash people said that Alexander came to India even before Islam.
-When he returned to Greece after winning the war, some of his comrades remained.
+Some of his comrades remained when he returned to Greece after winning the war.
 They like the natural beauty of Hindu Kush.
 Married local women.
 The infidel Kalash of Hindu Kush are their descendants.
 And such a cultural mix has happened.

 The New York Times found that the Kalash people’s DNA seems to indicate that they had an infusion of European blood during a “mixing event” at roughly the time of Alexander’s conquests.
 These isolated people are thus most likely the direct descendants of the ancient Greek-Macedonian armies who set up outposts in this region 2,300 years ago.